Dog’s Dental Health, How Important is it?

 Unwillingness to chew.

-A dogs dental hygiene is of the utmost importance to the dog’s general health.
+A dog’s dental health is of the utmost importance to the dog’s general health.
 The toxins from peridental disease are absorbed into the dog’s bloodstream.
-The liver, kidneys, and brain filter the blood.
-Infections can lead to fatal organ damage.
+The liver, kidneys, and brain filter the blood, therefore infections can lead to fatal organ damage.

 Here is a quote by Dr Bellows, Specialist in Veterinary Dentistry